Cho Ventures Invests in Caravana, Eyes Global Expansion

 At the same time, he is the founder and chief executive officer of Future of Cities, a platform for sustainable urban development comprised of real estate investment vehicles, venture capital ecosystems and think tank.

 Financial details of the investment were not disclosed.
 But with the backing, Caravana has already opened stores in Miami, Ibiza, St. Tropez and Bodrum this year.
-It is also developing the bazaar retail concept with Scorpios, a trendy gathering place in Mykonos.
+It is also developing the bazaar retail concept with Scorpios, a trendy beach club in Mykonos.

 Cho said the investment goes beyond fueling the expansion into new product categories, verticals and global markets, he wants the brand to become “a benchmark sustainable lifestyle brand.”